learn-co-students/has-many-through-forms-rails-online-web-sp-000/README.md

 <input type="text" name="post[categories_attributes][0][name]" id="post_categories_attributes_0_name">
 ```

-Our params hash will now have a key of `:categories_attriutes` nested under the key of `post`.
+Our params hash will now have a key of `:categories_attributes` nested under the key of `post`.
 Let's add that to our strong params and tell it to expect a key of `name` inside for the category's name.

 ```ruby
 #app/controllers/post_controller.rb